viniciusdacal/viniciusdacal.github.com/content/blog/2018/react-estruturando-projetos-e-nomeando-componentes/en.md

 ### Containers and Components

-It’s likely that you already seen the separation between _Containers_ and _Presentation Components_ in the some project’s root folder.
-I mean, inside `src`, you have a folder named `components` and another folder named `containers`:
+It’s likely that you already seen the separation between _Containers_ and _Presentation Components_ in some project’s root folder.
+I mean, having two different folders inside `src`, named `components` and `containers`:

 ```
 src